Saturday, 31 December 2016

 Jools Holland and his Rhythm and Blues band were excellent on Saturday evening at the Armadillo.
 We have been to his concerts before and they always have a great atmosphere.
 As well as his own performance he had some great guests.
 Eddie Reader has such a fantastic voice and among other songs she sang "Perfect" which always brings back memories for me of being young and hearing it played while wandering around the Glasgow Garden Festival in 1988.
 Pauline Black and Arthur 'Gaps' Hendrickson from ska group The Selecter played "On the Radio" but also, more interestingly, a version of Doris Day's "Secret Love" which worked surprisingly well as a ska tune!
 Beth Rowley was another guest with an amazing voice, and of course Jools' regular collaborator, Ruby Turner, who was magnificent as always.
 It was a marvellous and very happy evening.

-Sunday 4 December 2016
+Sunday, 4 December 2016

 Friendship

-I had the worst sleep ever on Friday night due to a really horrible nightmare where (without boring any readers of this blog with the convoluted details) I was attempting to board a flight to travel to Australia with David.
+I had the worst sleep ever on Friday night due to a really horrible nightmare where (without boring any readers of this blog with the convoluted details) I was attempting to board a flight to travel to Australia with Davie.
 Needless to say everything went wrong, including losing my luggage, being dropped at the wrong airport terminal by my Mum and Dad (yes those two have been making yet another dream appearance!) and eventually waking up in a panic.
 I was totally wide awake and had to read my book to get back to sleep.
 Tom was excited because he thought that if I was awake it must be morning so he did a bit of scampering by around the bedroom!

 So I started Saturday quite tired but didn't get much chance to rest because James was on a mission to finish the remainder of our Christmas shopping.
 Off we went into town, where we had an efficient and satisfactory shopping trip.